-Further details on provision for pupils with SEN can be found in the SEND Information Report.
+Further details on provision for pupils with SEN can be found in the SEN Information Report.

-SEND Information Report
+SEN Information Report

 This report can be found on the school website.
 It outlines the provision normally available for pupils with SEN as well as provision within the four broad areas of need - communication and interaction; cognition and learning; social, emotional and mental health difficulties; sensory and/or physical.
-The Annual SEN Report includes an evaluation of the impact of the above provision on outcomes for pupils with SEN.